NCEAS/metacat/docs/user/metacat/source/storage-subsystem.rst

  However, we had to reverse course on this approach due to the way uploads are handled in Metacat.
-While we kept the change to handle the storage of multiple metadata documents for a given pid, this reversal necessitated the reintroduction of a way to manage the relationships of a given PID and CIDs in HashStore, leading to reference files (more info below).
+While we kept the change to handle the storage of multiple metadata documents for a given pid, this reversal and transition back to a content identifier-based approach necessitated the reintroduction of a way to manage the relationships of a given PID and CIDs in HashStore.

+ Instead of returning back to the original format, reference files were introduced which housed the header content.
+This shift eliminates the need to fully parse a system metadata document to retrieve a metadata document.
+By making the relationship more transparent in this way, any user (even those without comprehensive knowledge of HashStore), can easily navigate and find the connections for a given PID directly through the file layout of HashStore, without having to rely on the HashStore Public API.

+ To learn more about the project that spurred this change, please see: https://github.com/mbjones/dip-noodling

 **Reference Files (a.k.a.
 Tags)**